nas-core/nascore-website/docs/docs/nascore_vod.md

 ## Run

-After placing `nascore_tv` in the correct directory and configuring the `nascore_tv.toml` file, NasCore will automatically start it.
+After placing `nascore_tv` in the correct directory and configuring the `nascore_vod.toml` file, NasCore will automatically start it.
 You can see the startup information of `nascore_tv` in the NasCore log.

 ## Notes

-- If `nascore_tv` fails to start properly, check the NasCore log to see if there is any error information.
+- If `nascore_vod` fails to start properly, check the NasCore log to see if there is any error information.
-- If you modify the `nascore_tv.toml` configuration file, you need to wait a few seconds for it to take effect.
+- If you modify the `nascore_vod.toml` configuration file, you need to wait a few seconds for it to take effect.

 ## Uninstall

-To uninstall `nascore_tv`, simply delete it from the corresponding directory.
-Also delete the `nascore_tv.toml` file.
+To uninstall `nascore_vod`, simply delete it from the corresponding directory.
+Also delete the `nascore_vod.toml` file.